Aprilistic/webserv/README.md

 **Class Destruction**

-Every connection with client has to be removed when the connection is lost.
-So resolve this problem we implemented smart pointer : sharedPtr since C++ 98 does not support smart pointer
+Every connection with a client has to be removed when the connection is lost.
+To resolve this problem we implemented smart pointer: sharedPtr since C++ 98 does not support smart pointer

 `**Fork()**`

 We did not notice the regulation about `fork()` and POSIX system calls in requirements.
-We wanted to make this program to support multiprocessing(multiple workers), multithreading(thread pool). continuous configuration change like Nginx.
-So, we had to abandon the coolest code that we’ve ever wrote 😂.
+We wanted to make this program to support multiprocessing(multiple workers), and multithreading(thread pool). continuous configuration change like Nginx.
+So, we had to abandon the coolest code that we’ve ever written 😂.

-Our program is single-process except CGI.
+Our program is single-processed except for CGI.
 Because of the event-driven structure, it was not easy to implement without using thread.
-But we could learn that `fork()`, `vfork()`, `pthread_create()` are so similar each other.
-They are using `clone()` in Linux and the difference among them is memory management and PID handling.
+But we could learn that `fork()`, `vfork()`, and `pthread_create()` are so similar to each other.
+They are using clone() in Linux and the difference among them is memory management and PID handling.

 **Parsing**

 Configuration

 Parsing a configuration and checking syntax was challenging.
-We’ve set directive’s level flags (in `Node.cpp`) to make the code and logic as simpler as possible.
+We’ve set directive level flags (in Node.cpp) to make the code and logic as simple as possible.

 HTTP request

-Parsing a HTTP request from the socket’s output was quite hard too.
-We used nekipelov’s httpparser and modified it to fit our usage.
+Parsing an HTTP request from the socket’s output was quite hard too.
+We used Nekipelov’s httpparser and modified it to fit our usage.
 That helped us a lot.
 Thank you!

 ## Installation and Usage